liperium/Linux-Conservation-Mode-Utility/README.md

 2. Extract to Documents ( the directory TCM must be in documents for now )

+3. Move conservationmode to /usr/bin/

-3. Add CCM.sh to the visudo
+4. Add permissions to access the file to the visudo

     1. sudo visudo